samtron1412/docs/physics/physics-term.md

 - Silicon, germanium, and compounds of gallium are the most widely used in electronic devices.

+## Superconductivity

+Superconductivity is a phenomenon of exactly zero electrical resistance and expulsion of magnetic flux field occurring in certain materials, called superconductors, when cooled below a characteristic critical temperature.
+- Like ferromagnetism and atomic spectral lines, superconductivity is a quantum mechanical phenomenon.
+- It is characterized by the Meissner effect, the complete ejection of magnetic field lines from the interior of the superconductor as it transitions into the superconducting state.
+- The occurrence of the Meissner effect indicates that superconductivity cannot be understood as the idealization of perfect conductivity in classical physics.

 ## Insulator

 An electrical insulator is a material whose internal electric charges do